 What I was looking for was a way to not only make a list but to also know what to work on and when.

 If you have tried to schedule out your week before only to find things to be complicated and confusing, then your mind might work a bit like mine.
 You need things simple with the fewest amount of steps that will get you from point A to point B quickly.

 Complicated just doesn’t work, however, straightforward does.
 No bells and absolutely no whistles.

 And that is just what this is.

 Here’s the thing, when you keep things in your head, they tend to get covered up by what you think are more important things.
 Tasks that you FEEL are more important cover up what you just don’t want to deal with at the moment.
 Easy to do when the list is in your head.
 Not so easy when the list is down in print.

 The biggest problem with planning is the need to add to our lists constantly.
-Let’s face it, papers come into our homes every day and those papers can tempt us to make adjustments to our lists.
-Adjustments that can throw our gameplan on its ear.
+Let’s face it, papers come into our homes every day, along with sports and work schedules, appointments, parties, and more.
+Any one of these can throw our weekly game plan on its ear.

 I love it because it helps me to keep my core plan in tack even when new commitments come in without warning.
 It also saves me loads of time every day.
 Instead of dealing with each paper as it comes into your home, you will instead collect those papers to deal with on one set day each week.

 This will not only save you time but also ensure that each paper is given the attention it needs to ensure it is taken care of and not forgotten.
 This system is very simple to start using and is going to completely change your life just like it did mine.

 How to Set up and Weekly Planning Basket